 National Academic Association

 P.O.
 Box 980686

 Each team may choose one of these phases:

 New Orleans, May 25 - 27 OR

-We offer three competitive levels at each venue:
+We now offer four competitive levels at each venue:

 With an option of locales, teams can choose a place that's fun to visit.
-With a choice of dates, schools with a conflict (e.g. graduation) in one time frame may simply select another date.
+With a choice of dates, schools with a conflict (e.g. graduation) in a given time frame may simply select another date.

-At the expense of Questions Unlimited ($500 max. air fare per person), the winners of the New Orleans and D.C. phases of the high school varsity tournament (four players and a coach) will be transported to Chicago and provided with two hotel rooms, to compete in the final rounds of the third (June 6-8) phase of the competition.
+At the expense of Questions Unlimited ($500 max. air fare per person, although we’re usually able to arrange for convenient flight times for less than $350), the winners of the New Orleans and D.C. and Chicago phases of the high school varsity tournament (four players and a coach) will be transported to Orlando and provided with two hotel rooms, for up to two nights, to compete in the final rounds of the fourth (June 16) phase of the competition.